 The survival and well-being of people after a heart attack depends on how much of the heart muscle dies.
-The prognosis for people who have had a heart attack is drastically improved over previous decades, due primarily to advances in medicine, such as bypass surgery, angioplasty, and coronary stenting.
+The prognosis for people who have had a heart attack is drastically improved over previous decades, due primarily to advances in medicine, such as bypass surgery

 Resuming Sex After a Heart Attack